 I am interested in exploring the application of principles of justice to world politics.
 I have developed and defended a 'cosmopolitan' account of political morality in my book Justice Beyond Borders: A Global Political Theory (Oxford: Oxford University Press, 2005).
 (For more information and for reviews see Justice Beyond Borders.)
 I am completing a second book on global justice, entitled On Cosmopolitanism (Oxford: Oxford University Press, forthcoming).
-I have a completed manuscript, which is being discussed at three workshops later this year (and was the subject of a workshop last year).
+I have a completed manuscript, which has been discussed at four workshops.
+The workshops were held at the University of Essex (4th November 2016), the University of Birmingham (20th January 2017), Goethe-University, Frankfurt (27th January 2017), and Louvain-la-Neuve (15th March 2017).
+I am now revising it before submitting it for publication.
 For further information about the book see here.
-For details about the workshops see here.

 In addition to this, I have published papers on the following themes in particular